Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/tutorial_image_classification.md

 [![image-center](../assets/images/600px/cellorg_step_6.png){: .align-center}](../assets/images/cellorg_step_6.png)

-Locate the `Step5_Classification` folder, remove the `.csv` extension in the `File Name` field, and click `Save`.
+Remove the `.csv` extension in the `File Name` field, and click `Save`.

 [![image-center](../assets/images/600px/cellorg_step_7.png){: .align-center}](../assets/images/cellorg_step_7.png)

 As a result, our PCA pipeline coordinates have now been converted to the file format that Weka accepts for further classification.
-This file should be saved as `WBC_PCA.arff` in the `Step5_Classification` subfolder of the `WBC_CellClass` folder.
+This file should be saved as `WBC_PCA.arff` in the `Step4_Visualization` subfolder of the `WBC_CellClass` folder.

+Now that we have the PCA dataset in the correct format, click `Exit` to return to the Weka home screen.